No-Sew Stretchy Wrap Bracelets (Tutorial)

 Each of these stretchy wrap bracelets is accented by a striking focal pendant.

-This project is a perfect opportunity to use some of the pendants we’ve made in earlier tutorials here at JMJ.
+This project is a perfect opportunity to use some of the pendants you’ve made or purchased.

 - Stretchy fabric headbands – Look for them near the barrettes and ponytail elastics in your local stores.

 You can usually get multi-packs of 3 to 6 headbands in a variety of colors:

 - Pendants or other things to dangle from the bracelets you make with this project.

 If the hole in your pendant goes from front-to-back, you’ll need an odd number of jump rings to make the pendant face forward.